Brennan-VanderLaan/tokus-tangent/Readme.md

 The plan is to use TCP as the initial transport and focus on goals in this order

 - *Done* - Static buffer size, implement RadioClient & RadioBroadcast to use address typed in (no auto-discovery)
+- Polyphonic cable support
-- Expose buffer status to UI
+- Expose buffer status to UI (sort of done... needs to be better)
 - Add latency tracking
 - Add buffer tracking

-- Add buffer cv controls
+//This is VCV Radio stuff..
 - Add central server
 - Change transport layer out if needed
 - Broadcaster tags